 We all heard the Boston Police Commissioner Ed Davis testify before Congress that his department never received information on the terrorist in his community.
 We also heard members of other departments in the area say they never had the opportunity to run the intelligence through some of the State Intelligence Fusion Centers.

-Bottom line is the system broke.
+The bottom line is the system broke.
 I the system was set up correctly in advance, this act of terror could have possibly been prevented in my view with the case facts.
 I have firsthand knowledge and shared my details with the DOJ Inspector General during the investigation.

 It should be noted that the Attorney General and his Executive team have previously designated SOD as the U.S. government’s criminal law enforcement center for de-confliction and to support the agents around the globe looking at Transnational Organized Crime (TOC).
 The TOC Strategy was a “priority” for the Obama administration, but no one ever contacted the FBI personnel at SOD when the Russians provided the intelligence to the FBI in Boston on Tamerlan.

 In the Boston example, if FBI Boston would have alerted the police officials in the Boston area and SOD of the Russian intelligence, the JTTF would have received significant criminal investigative intelligence on Tsarnaev and his family, and could have known there was a large scale marijuana investigation being conducted in Boston by the DEA/HSI during a large scale OCDETF investigation.
-If these facts were known in early 2011, working together as the tax payers expect, the agencies could have realized that Tsarnaev was actually engaging in substantial criminal activity and could have used the JTTF member agencies to look closer at his organization.
+If these facts were known in early 2011, working together as the taxpayers expect, the agencies could have realized that Tsarnaev was actually engaging in substantial criminal activity and could have used the JTTF member agencies to look closer at his organization.

 When the triple homicide took place on the 10th anniversary of 911 in the Waltham, MA, investigators should have known that one of the deceased victims in the house was Tamerlan’ s good friend, Brendan Mess, from the gym and the other was a target identified on the OCDETF pot case being conducted by the DEA and HSI in Boston.
 They didn’t know since they didn’t share with key agencies and centers during the relevant time frame.